Hi there!

 How do you know where your cruise ship will dock?

-Things can change, but you can look up where your cruise ship is scheduled to dock right now in every Alaska cruise port by look at the schedule for 2024 and the schedule for 2025.
+Things can change, but you can look up where your cruise ship is scheduled to dock right now in every Alaska cruise port by looking at the schedule for 2025.

 Depending on the location your cruise ship docks, you may have an extra 5-15 minute walk compared to docking at another pier.